abhishek-kumar-code/Redfish_Public/Specification.md

 supported by the service.
 The operation to privilege mapping is defined for every entity schema and applies to every resource the service implements for the applicable schema.
 There are several situations where specific resources or elements of resources may have differing operation to privilege mappings than the entity mappings and the entity level mappings have to be overridden.
-The methodology for specifying entity level operation to provilege mappings and related overrides are defined in the PrivilegeRegistry schema.
+The methodology for specifying entity level operation to privilege mappings and related overrides are defined in the PrivilegeRegistry schema.

+The SPMF Redfish Privilege Mapping Registry Should be used by Redfish Service implementations as a base privilege requirements mapping in order to promote interoperability for Redfish clients.

 ##### OperationMap Syntax

 An operation map defines the set of privileges required to perform a specific operation on an entity, entity element, or resource.
-The operationsmapped are GET, PUT, PATCH, POST, DELETE and HEAD.
+The operations mapped are GET, PUT, PATCH, POST, DELETE and HEAD.
 Privilege mapping are defined for each operation irrespective of whether the service or the API data model support the specific operation on the entity, entity element or resource.
-The privileges required for an operation can be specified with logical AND and OR behavior as required.
+Privilege labels used may be the Redfish standardized labels defined in the Privilege.PrivilegeType enumeration and they may be OEM defined prvilege labels.
+The privileges required for an operation can be specified with logical AND and OR behavior as required (see Privilege AND and OR Syntax section for more information).
 The following example defines the privileges required for various operations on Manager entity.
-Unless overrides are defined, the specified operation to privilege mapping would represent behavior for all Manager resources in a service implementation.
+Unless mapping overrides to the OperationMap array are defined (syntax explained in next section), the specified operation to privilege mapping would represent behavior for all Manager resources in a service implementation.
 ~~~json
 {